skilpat/class-struggle/README.md

 each has been installed, each has been typechecked, and thus we have a binary interface file for every module in every package.)

-TODO: Use http://www.stackage.org/ to select a consistent cut of packages to locally install.
-TODO: Calculate how many distinct sets of "static knowledge" (i.e., type class instances, family instances, and rules) exist among the packages.